Pushword/Pushword/packages/docs/content/configuration.md

 parent: installation
 ---

-Have a look inside `config/packages/pushword.yaml`.
+If you use the automatic installer, just open `config/packages/pushword.yaml` and start configure your app(s).

+The only important property to configure now is **hosts** (`hosts: [localhost.dev]`).
+Then you are ready to use your website.

-Try this command to get the up to date configuration's options :
+To get the up to date configuration's options :

 ```shell
 php bin/console config:dump-reference PushwordCoreBundle